okeeffed/developer-notes/manual/Python/Python-Exceptions.md

 # Python Exceptions

 The base example is to use a try/except block.
+You can raise exceptions in code that can be caught by the except block.

 ```python
 try: